 It’s true that dairy products contain calcium, and calcium is widely associated with a strong bone system.
 Our bones constantly undergo a remodeling process.
 The body takes some amounts of calcium from the bones and replaces it with new calcium.
 If you don’t absorb enough calcium from your diet, this remodeling can decrease bone density, making the bones more fragile.
 Another important detail about calcium consumption is its absorption.
 The body can assimilate only so much of this nutrient, as there is a limit of absorption, so if you have more than 600mg a day, it will not additionally improve bone density.

 The daily requirements for calcium can be covered through nutrition, and you don’t even need supplementation to do that.
-The things is though that medical research has revealed dairy eatables have little or no effect over bone density.
+The thing is though that medical research has revealed milk-based eatables have little or no effect over bone density.
 In fact, a review published in 2005 in the magazine Pediatrics points that milk doesn’t improve bone integrity in children.
 There are even fresher studies to substantiate that.
 The Harvard Nurses’ Health Study followed the milk consumption of more than 72 000 women for a prolonged period of 18 years.
 The results indicated that the milk the women had drunk didn’t have any positive effects on protecting the bones from fracture.

 First of all, if you want to strengthen your bone system, you can start by lowering sodium consumption.
 Secondly, if you want to increase the intake of calcium, you don’t have to eat only dairy products to achieve that.
 On the contrary, there are plenty of other foods that contain this nutrient.
 For example broccoli, kale, spinach, cabbage and other leafy greens have good amounts of calcium, not to mention leguminous crops like beans have great amounts of it too.
 There are also calcium and vitamin D fortified morning cereals, juices and soy milk that can help you reach the recommended daily intake of the mineral.